Love Writing Personal Statements?

-I heart writing personal statements.
+I heart writing personal statements!

-Imagine unearthing the stories that illuminate who you are without the pressure of application deadlines haunting every thought.
+If you're a high school junior – imagine unearthing the stories that illuminate who you are without the pressure of application deadlines haunting every thought.

 See what happens when you make a conscious decision to enjoy the process of self-reflection.
 If you’re not used to writing personal narratives, it may seem impossible, at first.